 - 8 ounces good quality, dark chocolate (70-80%), very finely chopped

-- 6 ounces peanut butter chips (I used Trader Joe's peanut butter chips)
+- 6 ounces peanut butter chips

 - In a microwave, double boiler, or chocolate melter, gently melt chocolate on the lowest possible heat setting.
 Stir regularly, removing from heat as needed.
 The goal here is to keep the temperature under 90 degrees, above which the chocolate will lose its temper.
 Be patient, keep stirring, and even with on and off low heat the chocolate will melt eventually.

 - Pour melted chocolate onto a baking sheet lined with parchment paper or a silicone baking mat.
 Spread into an even layer (it will not cover the entire pan, just spread it until it’s as thick as you want your final bark to be).
-Dollop lines of melted peanut butter chips on top of chocolate.
+Drizzle lines of melted peanut butter chips on top of chocolate.
 Run a toothpick or skewer through the two kinds of chocolate in a circular motion to form decorative swirls.